Right to study

 The student loses his/her right to study after the expiry of the study period enacted by Section 41 of the Universities Act, if the student does not apply for or is not granted an extension (Universities Act, Section 43).
 The decisions concerning a limited study period are made by the Dean of the Academy (University of the Arts Helsinki Rules and Regulations, Section 19).

-Duration of studies
+Duration of the degrees

 The duration of studies does not include absence due to a service under the Conscription Act, the Non-Military Service Act or the Women’s Voluntary Military Service Act, or due to a leave taken in connection with the birth or adoption of one’s child.
 As of 1 August 2016, these statutory grounds extend the student’s right to study only for the time the student registers as non-attending.